 The problem before us in this case is not at all easy of solution.
 In the first place, the stains which colour the bacteria also colour the tissues, especially the cell nuclei; the bacteria are easy to stain, but it is difficult to stain a section in which there is good differentiation.
-In the second place, the stains which are used for bacteria are all soluble in alcohol: but alcohol is used to dehydrate the sections.
+In the second place, the stains which are used for bacteria are all soluble in alcohol; but alcohol is used to dehydrate the sections.
 The following method will be found to serve fairly well in most cases, though it requires a certain amount of practice for its successful accomplishment.

-- 1, 2, and 3.
-Xylol, alcohol, and water, as before. - 4.
-Stain in carbol thionin for ten minutes or a quarter of an hour. - 5.
-Wash in running water for ten minutes or longer.
+1, 2, and 3.
+Xylol, alcohol, and water, as before.

+4. Stain in carbol thionin for ten minutes or a quarter of an hour.

+5. Wash in running water for ten minutes or longer.
 This removes the stain from the tissues before decolorizing the bacteria, and a fairly differentiated specimen may be obtained if the processes of staining and washing are carried out for suitable lengths of time.

 Unna's polychrome methylene blue may be used in a similar manner, and gives even better results.
-The staining should be continued for about ten minutes, and decolorization effected by very short immersion in dilute acetic acid (about 1⁄2 per cent.), followed by a good washing in pure water.
+The staining should be continued for about ten minutes, and decolorization effected by very short immersion in dilute acetic acid (about $\frac{1}{2}$ per cent.), followed by a good washing in pure water.

-- 6. Remove as much water from the section as you can without actually drying it by the cautious use of clean blotting-paper.
+6. Remove as much water from the section as you can without actually drying it by the cautious use of clean blotting-paper.
 Then apply aniline oil until the section becomes perfectly translucent.
-Aniline oil mixes with water on the one hand and xylol on the other, and can be used for dehydration just as alcohol was; the process is slower, and several lots of the oil must be used. - 7.
-Wash off all the aniline oil by successive applications of
+Aniline oil mixes with water on the one hand and xylol on the other, and can be used for dehydration just as alcohol was; the process is slower, and several lots of the oil must be used.

-- xylol.
-The permanence of the preparation will depend on the thoroughness with which this step is carried out. - 8.
-Balsam and a cover-glass. - IV.
-Staining sections to demonstrate the tubercle bacillus; applicable to the leprosy bacillus also. - 1, 2, and 3.
-Xylol, alcohol, and water, as before. - 4.
-Carbol fuchsin heated until the steam rises for five minutes or longer, care being taken that the section does not dry up.
-Or the slide may be immersed in the stain and kept in a warm place for twenty-four hours. - 5.
-Dilute sulphuric acid until only a faint pink tinge appears after washing.
-This will generally require an immersion of ten minutes or more. - 6.
-Methylene blue for three or four minutes.
-Some of the stain comes out in the alcohol, so that the section must be stained more deeply than will be required ultimately. - 7.
-Rinse off the blue stain in water, and then remove the greater part of the latter with blotting-paper; this is to render the dehydration more rapid. - 8.
-Absolute alcohol, two lots in rapid succession. - 9.
-Xylol. - 10.
-Balsam and a cover-glass.
+7. Wash off all the aniline oil by successive applications of xylol.
+The permanence of the preparation will depend on the thoroughness with which this step is carried out.

+IV.
+Staining sections to demonstrate the tubercle bacillus; applicable to the leprosy bacillus also.

+1, 2, and 3.
+Xylol, alcohol, and water, as before.

+4. Carbol fuchsin heated until the steam rises for five minutes or longer, care being taken that the section does not dry up.
+Or the slide may be immersed in the stain and kept in a warm place for twenty-four hours.

+5. Dilute sulphuric acid until only a faint pink tinge appears after washing.
+This will generally require an immersion of ten minutes or more.

+6. Methylene blue for three or four minutes.
+Some of the

+stain comes out in the alcohol, so that the section must be stained more deeply than will be required ultimately.

+8. Rinse off the blue stain in water, and then remove the greater part of the latter with blotting-paper; this is to render the dehydration more rapid.

+9. Absolute alcohol, two lots in rapid succession.

+10. Xylol.

-PART II
+PART II HÆMATOLOGY

-HÆMATOLOGY